-When she is in her zone, everyone at the barn knows NEVER to take anything from her fridge because while a bottle may say "Welch's Apple Juice," it is far more likely one of her test concoctions. [ Yep, some of them are not very tasty.
+Then she is in her zone, everyone at the barn knows NEVER to take anything from her fridge because while a bottle may say “Welch’s Apple Juice,” it is far more likely one of her test concoctions. [ Yep, some of them are not very tasty.
 Finally, when her creation is complete and the original horse has benefited from its use, she expands her testing throughout the barn.
 (Not testing a few horses for a few weeks, but testing many hundreds of horses over 1-2 years.
 We often have to plead with Kathleen to let us begin marketing her creation.
-She refuses to let her baby out of her sight until she absolutely knows it is exactly how she wants it - and most importantly that when she looks somebody in the eye and says it works - it will work.
+She refuses to let her baby out of her sight until she absolutely knows it is exactly how she wants it – and most importantly that when she looks somebody in the eye and says it works – it will work.

 Originally from Victoria, Canada, Kathleen has been riding horses since she was 7 years old.
 She rode her bike to the barn, paying her way by mucking stalls before and after school.
 Her passion was jumping.
 As the years passed, she continued to learn everything she could about horses, horsemanship, and the sport.
 Throughout her youth, and in spite of all the distractions of high school, college, and the other sports she enjoyed, Kathleen’s true love remained horses.
 She became a trainer’s assistant and soon found herself working at a prestigious barn in Oregon.
 Eventually, she ended up in Southern California.
 She moved her way from assistant to head trainer and eventually began her own successful riding/training program.

 In 2004 Kathleen saw a desperate need for a quality sport horse rehabilitation facility.
 After all, most of the horses she works with are pro athletes, and just like a professional basketball or football player, injuries occur.
 At that time in the Los Angeles area, there were few, if any, facilities that specialized in rehabilitation and reconditioning.
-She found a 50-acre parcel of land in the quiet hills of Simi Valley, just 30 minutes from the crowded LA Equestrian Center.
-There she began building.
-Now not only does Four Oaks Farm have over-sized bright stalls, eurosizer, treadmill, 14,000 sqft of rubber matting, etc., but Kathleen also built a 250'x150' USEF arena to properly recondition the horses once they are able to get back to work.

 In 2010 Kathleen’s first product creation became a reality (No Thrush Powder).
 She was confronted with a case of equine thrush that she nor any of the vets she worked with could get under control.
 They used and tried everything.
 She finally sat down on the feed bucket, and pondering, asked herself, “What’s the one common denominator of all the products I have used for thrush?”
 The answer was: They are all liquids.
 Well, in truth, most of us horse people have wondered why we were putting a “wet” product on a “wet” problem.
 The second common denominator was that all the thrush products on the market were caustic.
 Caustic products kill bacteria, but they also damage live tissue., creating secondary problems.
 So with these two things in mind, she unknowingly launched the Four Oaks Farm Research and Development Program.